nxskok/pasias/docs/20-repeated-measures.md

 <img src="20-repeated-measures_files/figure-html/toofat-1.png" width="672"  />

+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">The term accidental aRt is sometimes used for graphs that cross the boundary between being informative and looking like a piece of art, particularly if it was not done on purpose.
+This one is a bit like that.</span>

 This is different from the plot we had in C32, where I had you use a